quii/go-graceful-shutdown/README.md

 - Rather than killing the program straight away, instead call [http.Server.Shutdown](https://pkg.go.dev/net/http#Server.Shutdown) which will let requests, connections e.t.c drain _before_ killing the server
 - This should mean in most cases, the server will finish the currently running requests before stopping

-There are a few examples of this out there, I thought I'd roll my own so I could understand it better, and structure it in a non-confusing way, hopefully.
+There are a few examples of this out there, I thought I'd roll my own, so I could understand it better, and structure it in a non-confusing way, hopefully.

 Almost everything boils down to a decorator pattern in the end.
 You provide my library a `*http.Server` and it'll return you back a `*gracefulshutdown.Server`.
-Just call `Listen` instead of your normal `ListenAndServe`, and it'll gracefully shutdown on [an os signal](https://github.com/quii/go-graceful-shutdown/blob/main/signal.go#L11).
+Just call `ListenAndServe`, and it'll gracefully shutdown on [an os signal](https://github.com/quii/go-graceful-shutdown/blob/main/signal.go#L11).

 ## Example usage and testing